markus7017/org.openhab.binding.whatsapp/README.md

 </table>
 <p>
 <b>Text messages</b><p>
-Send a message: You need to create an item, which is linked to the "Text Messages->Outbound message" channel. <br>
+Send a message: You need to create an item, which is linked to the "Text Messages->Outbound message" channel.<p>

-Use sendCommand(Item, Message) from an openHAB rule and use the following notation: <number>:<message><o>
+Use item.sendCommand(message) from an openHAB rule and use the following notation: &lt;number&gt;:&lt;message&gt;<p>

 Inbound messages are posted to the "Text Messages->Inbound message" channel in the same format.<p>

 <b>Media Messages</b><p>